Tensai-Kun13/Rubiks-Guides/beginners-method/08_orient_corners.md

 Now turn just the **bottom layer** (not the whole cube!) to bring another unsolved corner to the **Down-Right** spot.

-Repeat the same Sexy Move dance until that corner is solved too.
+Repeat the same Super Move dance until that corner is solved too.

 > Keep going around the cube, one sleepy corner at a time, until all the yellow corners are facing down.